Posted on 2nd May 2017 by Fiona

 Originally, the magic ‘10,000 steps a day concept’ was created in Japan back in the 1960s.
 A team of Japanese researchers worked out that the average person took 3,000 – 5,000 steps per day.
 However, if they were to increase their steps to 10,000 steps per day, the potential result would be healthier, thinner people!

 This number wasn’t based on medical research, however, since then much research has been carried out and this seems to be the figure the NHS, WHO and other organisations have promoted to be the number of steps we should try and take every day to help improve our health and reduce the risk of many diseases.
+It’s an arbitrary figure, but people see to remember it and it encourages and nudges people towards being more active, so that’s not a bad thing!

 10,000 steps equates to approximately 5 miles